Much Is Given

 God does not give a big thing to a man until He has tested him in a small matter; afterwards He promotes him to a greater position of responsibility.
 “He who is faithful in what is least is faithful also in much; and he who is unjust in what is least is unjust also in much.
 Therefore if you have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
 And if you have not been faithful in what is another man’s, who will give you what is your own?”
 (Luke 16:10-12).

-The Faithful Servant and the Evil Servant
+The Faithful and Evil Servants

 Each man is ultimately responsible to God, and to Him alone (Romans 14:12).
 The true nature of a man’s actions is not always known in this life, but it will be exposed in its true light “when God shall judge the secrets of men by Jesus Christ” (Romans 2:16).
 Some will be weighed and found wanting in the heavenly scales.
 Others will receive eternal life.

 Those that have accepted the Lord’s atoning sacrifice for their own sins, used their talents for God’s glory, and walked in His path, will be rewarded greatly (2 Corinthians 5:21).
 They will be “heirs of God, and joint-heirs with Christ” (Romans 8:17).
 At the Judgement, Christ will say to them, “‘Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world” (Matthew 25:34).
-But the sinners, that have rejected God and didn’t use utilize His gifts for good, will reap the punishment for their sins (Revelation 20:11-16).
+But the sinners, that have rejected the Lord and didn’t use utilize His gifts for good, will reap the punishment for their sins (Revelation 20:11-16).

 In His service,